nicolello-dev/knowurteacher/README.md

 ## Contributing

 Contributions are very much welcome!
-You can open an issue on the relative page, or directly send a pull request.
+You can open an issue on the relative page, or send a pull request.

 Please respect the PR and issue templates, or, if strictly necessary, try to follow them as much as possible.